 The students' primary housing is a compound that is leased by the local Tahitian coordinator.
 This location has served as the main housing facility since 2011 and is suitable for the needs of the program.
 For example, the students will share a large house that is equipped with multiple bathrooms, a kitchen, living room space, and outdoor patio.
 Electricity and potable water are included.
 The vendor accepts wire transfers for payments.

 Prerequisites and Language Requirements

-Physical Components: The program includes excursions to remote places that require moderate hiking through rough terrain.
+The course does not have specific prerequisites.
+However, we are looking to recruit students who are open-minded, positive, and eager to learn in a new and challenging environment.
+Students who are excited about experiential learning in a global context are ideal candidates for this program.
+Students from diverse backgrounds are highly encouraged to apply.
+The program includes excursions to remote places that require moderate hiking through rough terrain.
 Water activities (e.g., swimming, canoeing, and sailing) are integral to the experience, so students will spend time in and around the ocean and local rivers.